 They have partnered with NGO HealthySeas.org to give back a percentage of our swimwear sales to help our oceans, and also NGO Canopy to ensure endangered forests are not logged to make clothing, and to advance visionary creative solutions for the fashion industry that protect key global conservation areas, which millions of indigenous people and many endangered animals call home.
 Here is a link to our commitment with Canopy.

-By producing all their garments locally at their headquarters in Los Angeles, adherence to fair labor practice is assured and our commitment to the environment is upheld – no water ways are poisoned with toxic chemicals or dyes, no animals are harmed and no child or slave labor is ever used.
+By producing all their green fashion garments locally at their headquarters in Los Angeles, adherence to fair labor practice is assured and our commitment to the environment is upheld – no water ways are poisoned with toxic chemicals or dyes, no animals are harmed and no child or slave labor is ever used.
 SAGE LAROCK creates beautiful and glamorous clothing that you can be proud to wear.